 Alibaba is essentially the Amazon.com of China, the world’s second largest economy.
 The company’s claim to fame is e-commerce, representing the largest online retailer in Asia.

-However, like Amazon.com, Alibaba is far from a one-trick pony.
-The company is involved in various areas of the tech sector, including not just e-commerce, but internet technology, telecommunications, retail, and health care as well.
-In fact, in August of 2020, Alibaba announced that it would be raising $1 billion to expand its pharmaceutical network.
+However, Alibaba is involved in multiple areas of the tech sector, including not just e-commerce, but Internet technology, telecommunications, retail, and health care.
+In fact, in August 2020, Alibaba announced that it would be raising $1 billion to expand its pharmaceutical network.

 Some experts have even ventured to say that Amazon.com could learn a thing or two from Alibaba’s activities in the health care industry.

 Ultimately, new regulations threaten the company’s lending business, which drives about 40% of Ant Group revenues.
-So, the company is being forced to realign its prospectus with regulatory requirements, which will take at least six months.
+So, the company is being forced to realign its prospectus with regulatory requirements, which will take some time.

 As a result, Alibaba’s stock price fell dramatically.
 In fact, the price of the stock fell below its 50-day moving average.
 In general, this is an indication that declines are on the way.
 However, in this particular case, there’s a strong argument that the crossover represents nothing more than a discount on potential future gains.